MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 1. Unattended desktop flows run on devices with the screen locked so that no one can see the flow while it runs.

-1. Windows 10 and Windows 11 devices can't run unattended if there are any active Windows user sessions present (even a locked one).
+1. Windows 10 and Windows 11 devices can't run unattended if any active Windows user sessions are present (even a locked one).
 You'll receive this error: *Cannot execute desktop flow.
 There is a locked or an inactive Windows user session on the target device*.

 1. On Windows Server, if you have a locked Windows user session open with the same user as the desktop flow is supposed to run as, you'll receive the same error: *Cannot execute desktop flow.
 There is a locked or inactive Windows user session on the target device*.